Privacy and cookies policy

 - Information related to your health or support services.
 If you ask us for care and support requirements, we will hold detailed information about your needs and your family’s needs.
 This may also be to provide you with information relating to products or services from A2Dominion Housing Group Ltd or from trustworthy companies we work with to provide, for example, training or employment opportunities.

 - Financial assessments on your household income and expenditure to help you to improve your financial circumstances.

-- Recordings of your telephone calls to us, as some of our calls are recorded for training and monitoring purposes so that we make sure we are providing you with a good service.
+- Recordings of your telephone calls to and from us, as some of our calls are recorded for training and monitoring purposes so that we make sure we are providing you with a good service.

 - We may capture your image on CCTV systems if you visit one of our estates or offices.
 We use CCTV systems for safeguarding purposes and to prevent and detect crime.

 - We may hold information provided by third parties where it is relevant to your circumstances, for example, information from social workers or health professionals.

 There are some occasions where our computer systems are set up to use pre-programmed criteria to make automated decisions about you, for example determining your position on a housing waiting list or eligibility for a mutual exchange.
 You have a right to challenge the validity of any decisions made in this way.
 You may also ask us not to process your information in this way.
 Please contact us for more detailed information or to find out if you meet the criteria to opt out.

 When you provide information about household members, we assume that you do so with their full knowledge and consent.
 Where enquiries relate to household members, it is in our legitimate interest to know who will be living in our premises to check that accommodation offered is adequate for current and near future needs of the household and to check that household members’ needs are being met.